SUBMISSION GUIDELINES

 —This is not currently a paying market.
 However, all work published in

-the prize was $100 and a gift of a book of poetry or fiction.
+the prize was $100 and a gift of a book of poetry, fiction, or essays.

 We are very picky here.
 Please do not send us